Ventrosky/python-scripts/README.md

 # README:
-> Collection of various python scripts
+> Collection of various python scripts and personal utilities, written mostly for fun and educational purpose.

 ## network-recon
 - `recon.py`                     - script to run enumeration scripts on targets based on running services